christwt/ComputerVision/FinalProject/README.md

 2. Open ProjectFiles and navigate to userInterface.m

 3. Click Run or type userInferface(); in command window.

+4. If further help is required view usage statments within command window at each step.

 ### To run testRecog:
 1. Open testFacialRecog.m